tarao/record4s/docs/extensible-records.md

 val person = %(name = "tarao", age = 3)
 ```

-In addition, you can omit field name when field name is same as variable name.
+In addition, you can omit field names when they are the same as variable names.

 ```scala mdoc:mline
 val name = "tarao"